This is an iHeart podcast here for our final news roundup and information overload.

 I want illegal immigrants to go home, but they shouldn't have Medicaid and people who can work.

-You know, if you are an able-bodied childless adult, you need to get off your butt and you need to go get a job.
+You know, if you are an able-bodied, childless adult, you need to get off your butt and you need to go get a job.

 And I'm excited that we're taking Medicaid away from those people.

-But the people who Medicaid was for, a kid with special needs, somebody who loses their job and needs health insurance while they're looking for a new one.
+But the people who Medicaid was for, a kid with special needs, somebody who loses their job and needs health insurance while they're looking for a new one, we didn't make any changes there.

-And so that's I think the most misunderstood part about the bill.
+And so that's, I think, the most misunderstood part about the bill.

-I know you used to work in the Florida legislature in Tallahassee where we are broadcasting from right now.
+I know you used to work in the Florida legislature in Tallahassee, where we are broadcasting from right now.

-And so, you know, as we like to say, the the cesspool hasn't become a spa yet for you, Representative Fine.
+And so, you know, as we like to say, the cesspool hasn't become a spa yet for you, Representative Fine.

-Well, actually, I'll tell you, as bad as I thought it was going to be, it's it's worse.
+Well, actually, I'll tell you, as bad as I thought it was going to be, it's worse.

 I mean, I feel like Rome is on fire, and all people want to do is roast marshmallows in the flames.